Pixselve/amiami-clone/README.md

 ## ✅ Functionalities

-- Search the pro owned section (without filters)
+- Search the pre owned section (without filters)
 - Search for specifics items (with our without filters)

 ## 📃 Todo